 Any painting tips for getting a smooth finish?

-Chalk paint is easy to work with and very forgiving, which is why it’s so easy to use a beginner.
+Chalk paint is easy to work with and very forgiving, which is why it’s so easy to use if this is your first time painting furniture.
 It goes on thick and provides great coverage, so I usually only find I need one or two coats on a project.
 Here are a few quick tips:

 - Since chalk paint is thick, you can brush over the wet paint a couple of times to remove any “skid” marks that your brush makes.
 I’ve typically found that my chalk paint settles and smooths as it dries and I haven’t had much trouble with brush marks.